 As mentioned, there are many more uses for CBD: seizure, back pain, and arthritis relief to name a few.
 You can read about more of the uses in detail in our article on the benefits of CBD oil.

-Remember, though, that CBD oil has not been proven to cure any disease nor do we claim as such.
+Remember, though, that this has not been proven to cure any disease nor do we claim as such.

-Do I Need an NHS Prescription to Buy CBD Oil?
+Do I Need an NHS Prescription to Buy this?

-2018 has seen a dramatic rise in the number of places selling CBD oil; both online retailers and high street stores have got involved in selling it.
+2019 has seen a dramatic rise in the number of places selling this supplement; both online retailers and high street stores have got involved in selling it.

 In our own store, we stock CBD oil that you can be sure are of the highest quality and purity available.
-Click here to view our CBD oils.
+Click here to view our product range.

 As with almost any health supplement or compound, there is going to be a variance in the quality of the oils available.
 With the CBD industry booming and still in its infancy, there are bound to be a few companies looking to take advantage by selling inferior products.
 This section will give you some helpful guidelines on what to look out for when purchasing CBD oil.

 The first thing to look out for is the extraction process the oil has gone through.
 There are a number of ways companies are able to extract CBD from the cannabis plant.
 Some companies use cheaper methods that involve the use of solvents like butane or propane.

 The suggested method to look for is “supercritical” extraction or CO2 extraction, which uses high pressures of carbon dioxide to extract the oil.
 This method is said to preserve the purity of the oil and leave you with a more potent product.

 You will also want to ensure the oil is free from the psychoactive compound, THC and that it has been sourced from all-natural, industrial hemp.
 All of this information should be available on the manufacturer’s website.